-During the land access period, we will provide all affected parties with our biosecurity, fire risk, and health risk policies and procedures upon request, and we will document any incidents, including how they were managed.
+During the land access period, we will provide all affected parties with our biosecurity, fire risk, and health risk policies and procedures upon request, and we must communicate incidents and how they have been managed to affected parties immediately.

 Under the Land Access Code of Practice, an access period must not exceed six months.
 This can be reviewed by following the process set out in The Code.